Nelson Mandela, from apartheid fighter to president and unifier

 The hallmark of Mandela's mission was the Truth and Reconciliation Commission which investigated apartheid crimes on both sides and tried to heal the wounds.
 It also provided a model for other countries torn by civil strife.

-In 1999, Mandela, often criticized for having a woolly grasp of economics, handed over to younger leaders - a voluntary departure from power cited as an example to long-ruling African leaders.
+In 1999, Mandela, often criticised for having a woolly grasp of economics, handed over to younger leaders - a voluntary departure from power cited as an example to long-ruling African leaders.

 A restful retirement was not on the cards as Mandela shifted his energies to fighting South Africa's AIDS crisis.